How to check if an email is phishing

 Is it safe to open a phishing email?

 Usually reading the email is less risky than clicking links, opening attachments, downloading files, or replying with information.
+The danger comes from acting on it.

 What if I clicked the link but did not enter anything?